MahdiMajidzadeh/iranian-developers/README.md

 ```

-notice: all feilds are required.
+notice: all fields are required.

 4 - reate your pull request.